hyperledger/caliper/docs/vNext/Fabric_Configuration.md

    *  <details><summary markdown="span">__endorsingPeer__
       </summary>
       _Optional.
 Boolean._ <br>
       Indicates whether the peer will be sent transaction proposals for endorsement.
-The peer must have the chaincode installed.
-Caliper can also use this property to decide which peers to send the chaincode install request.
+The peer must have the contract installed.
+Caliper can also use this property to decide which peers to send the contract install request.
 Default: true
       </details>

    *  <details><summary markdown="span">__chaincodeQuery__
       </summary>
       _Optional.
 Boolean._ <br>
       Indicates whether the peer will be sent query proposals.
-The peer must have the chaincode installed.
-Caliper can also use this property to decide which peers to send the chaincode install request.
+The peer must have the contract installed.
+Caliper can also use this property to decide which peers to send the contract install request.
 Default: true
       </details>

    *  <details><summary markdown="span">__ledgerQuery__
       </summary>
       _Optional.
 Boolean._ <br>
-      Indicates whether the peer will be sent query proposals that do not require chaincodes, like `queryBlock()`, `queryTransaction()`, etc. Currently unused.
+      Indicates whether the peer will be sent query proposals that do not require contracts, like `queryBlock()`, `queryTransaction()`, etc. Currently unused.
 Default: true
       </details>

    *  <details><summary markdown="span">__eventSource__